Cooking with Breeo: Fire Roasted Salsa

 A fellow Breeo enthusiast, Tom H., submitted his Fire Roasted Salsa recipe and we just had to try it.
-Keep reading for a delicious dish to spice things up around your campfire gatherings!
+Watch the video below and check out the recipe for a delicious dish to spice things up around your campfire gatherings!

 Olive Oil - enough to coat the pan